sderygithub/Online-Similarity/README.md

 usage to grow linearly with the size of the corpus.
 The similarity model to propagate known labels would thus scale linearly.

+The vectorizer is also highly scalable as it doesn't keep any state or vocabulary in memory.